everythingshyam/book-my-ride/README.md

 -   It's a C++ Program, which means you have to simply get this repo on your local device and simply run the c++ file named `BookMyRide.cpp` located in the `src` folder.

+### Testing

+-   While testing the app, for consistency and ease of access, it is recommended to use the following data.
+However, this is just a recommendation.
+You can test it anyway you want.
+    -   Mobile No : 0123456789
+    -   Date : 02/02/02 (use this format only)
+    -   Password : password
+    -   For names, use one word only

 ## Team Members:

 -   [Shyam Tiwari](https://github.com/everythingshyam)